 4. They can be cold-hearted

-Giving you a long hug after you opened up about a childhood trauma to them or giving you a long kiss when you suddenly had a bad dream in the middle of the night are gestures that narcissists will never make.
+Giving you a long hug after you opened up about childhood trauma to them or giving you a long kiss when you suddenly had a bad dream in the middle of the night are gestures that narcissists will never make.
 In a narcissistic relationship, your partner will never emote in any sort of conventional manner once their love-bombing phase has passed.

 5. The silent treatment is their favorite weapon

-As Kavita points out, “For narcissists it’s always, ‘My way or the highway.’
-If you ever try to put your point across, they will always throw a tantrum and might just start to ignore you and give you the silent treatment.
+One of the signs you’re dating a narcissist is when your partner heavily uses silent treatment on you.
+Taking off, and leaving after a big argument – are all second nature to a narcissist.
+As Kavita points out, “For narcissists, it’s always, “My way or the highway.”
+If you ever try to put your point across, they will always throw a tantrum and might start to ignore you and give you silent treatment.
 This can go on for a long time in a narcissistic relationship.
 Even months in the case of married couples.”